Mad-foley/the-cave/journals/kyle_merckx.md

 ## 3/1/23

+Was out sick again today.
+I ran flake8 and cleaned up all of the style errors.

 ## 2/28/23

 For the first part of the day Malcolm and I worked on building and styling the home page.
 We got it looking pretty nice.
 I was feeling sick so I was not present for the rest of the day.
+Worked on configuring all of our CI/CD stuff to prepare for next week.

 ## 2/27/23